Abed-ALMajeed-Kanso/AskMyPDFs/README.md

 📄 Ask My PDFs
+🧠 Overview

-Ask My PDFs is a Django-based Retrieval-Augmented Generation (RAG) system that allows users to upload and interact with large collections of PDFs and documents using natural language.
+Ask My PDFs is a Django-based Retrieval-Augmented Generation (RAG) system that enables users to upload and interact with large collections of PDFs and documents using natural language.

-Unlike traditional LLMs that rely only on pre-trained knowledge, this system grounds responses in user-provided documents using retrieval-based context injection.
+Unlike traditional LLMs that rely only on pre-trained knowledge, this system grounds responses in user-provided documents using retrieval-based context.

-It processes documents through an ETL pipeline, chunks and indexes them in Elasticsearch, retrieves relevant content at query time, and uses LLaMA 3.1 (via Groq API) to generate accurate, context-aware responses.
+It processes documents through an ETL pipeline, chunks and indexes them using Elasticsearch, retrieves relevant content at query time, and uses LLaMA 3.1 (via Groq API) to generate context-aware responses.

-This project demonstrates a practical implementation of modern GenAI and RAG architectures using Django, Elasticsearch, and LLM inference in a unified workflow.
+This project demonstrates a practical implementation of modern GenAI and RAG architecture using Django, Elasticsearch, and LLM inference.

-🚀 Features
+✨ Features
-📚 Multi-document PDF upload support
+Multi-document PDF upload support
-💬 Natural language document querying
+Natural language document querying
-⚙️ ETL pipeline for document processing
-🔎 Elasticsearch-based indexing and retrieval
-🧠 Context-aware LLM responses (Groq + LLaMA 3.1)
-💾 Session-based chat history
+ETL pipeline for document processing Elasticsearch-based indexing and retrieval Context-aware LLM responses (Groq + LLaMA 3.1) Session-based chat history
-🎨 Modern Django + Tailwind CSS UI
+Modern Django + Tailwind UI
-📂 Multi-file upload handling
+Multi-file upload handling
-🔗 RAG-based grounded answering system
+RAG-based grounded answering
 🧰 Tech Stack
 Python
 Django